-Following major global disasters such as the earthquakes in Nepal and Haiti, Typhoon Haiyan in the Philippines, and the Japan earthquake and tsunami, Samaritan’s Purse managed the delivery of relief supplies, medicines, food and materials for shelter, water sanitation and rebuilding.
+Following major global disasters such as the Ebola epidemic in Liberia, earthquakes in Ecuador, Nepal and Haiti, Typhoon Haiyan in the Philippines, and the Japan earthquake and tsunami, Samaritan’s Purse managed the delivery of relief supplies, medicines, food and materials for shelter, water sanitation and rebuilding.

 Roles available for short-term DART deployment:

 – Anaesthetists / Anaesthetic Practitioners or Assistants

 – Emergency Medicine Physicians

 – Operating Room (Scrub Nurses, Operating Room Technicians/Assistants)

 – Registered Nurses (EM, ICU, Pre/Post Op, Paediatric)

 – Medical Doctors (GP, General Physicians, Infectious Disease Specialists)